Vrajesh23/Todo-Web-App/README.md

 - An internet connection (for fetching external dependencies)

 ### Installation
-## 1. Clone the Repository: git clone git@github.com
+## 1. Clone the Repository.
-/todo-app.git

-## 2. Navigate to the Project Directory: cd /todo-app.git
+## 2. Navigate to the Project Directory.

 ## 3. Open index.html in a Browser:
 Open the `index.html` file in your preferred web browser.